sayali-powar/Dynamic-slider/README.md

+Following are the steps to run Assignment on Visual Studio Code.
+Step1- Open Visual studio Code
+Step2- Now you have to download the extension.Just type Github and download github Pull Project extension.
+Step 3- After installation of extension click on setting icon.
+Step 4- In setting icon click on Command Pilate.
+Step 5- In search bar type github clone and copy paste the repository link. step 6- After pasting link press enter. step 7- Create a new folder where the assignment get store. step 8- Then project will start cloning. step 9- After cloning you will see all the files of the assignment like html CSS etc.
+Step 10- Just select the file and run the assignment.

 Assignment Title- Dynamic Slider with login protected updated form.

 Platform- Google chrome- you can run on google chrome,firefox and internet explorer. and you can write code on notepad,notepad++,visual studio code and brackets.